shekarramaswamy4/github-bot/README.md

 ## Deploying in an customer's environment

-Here are the steps that would be needed if we were to "sell" this to an end customer:
+Here are the steps that would be needed if we were to integrate this to an end customer.
+This would be the most advanced form of the integration, where they want to do everything within their own environment.
+Parts of this can be simplified if users are more comfortable with a hybrid approach.

--
+- We give them a template to deploy their own Github app
+- We give them a webserver (similar to `index.ts`) to run in house on their own infrastructure.
+Will be dockerized and easily deployable within their environment.
+I also included a simple healthcheck endpoint to the webserver to show how this could work in a standard Kubernetes environment.
+- We give them a model fine tuned on their data, similar to what's going on in `huggingface.ts`.

+And that's it!
+Should be straightforward.

+There are a lot more complicated things we can do with Github's `octokit`, including leaving comments on specific lines of code or even updating PRs ourselves with unit tests.
+Everything is customizable.